Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 Critter Corner Petting Zoo

-Animals lovers will definitely want to make a stop at the Critter Corner Petting Zoo.
+Animal lovers will want to stop at the Critter Corner Petting Zoo.
 You can see bunnies, pigs, goats, turtles, a pony, a llama, a possum, and alpacas.

 Staff will also share how animals contributed to everyday farm life.
 Several of the animals at the farm are rescues that now help with the education program.